haskell/criterion/www/tutorial.md

 ~~~~

 Depending on how many prerequisites you already have installed, and
-what your Cabal configuration looks like, the build may take a few
+what your Cabal configuration looks like, the build will probably take
-minutes: a few seconds for `criterion`, and the rest for its
-dependencies.
+just a few minutes.

 # Getting started